lxs6/SIGPRO_multifocus_image_fusion/README.md

 This package contains the code which is associated with the following paper:

-Xiaosong Li,Fuqiang Zhou, Haishu Tan et al. Multi-focus Image Fusion Based on Nonsubsampled Contourlet Transform and Residual Information Removal [J].Preprint submitted to Signal processing.
+Xiaosong Li,Fuqiang Zhou, Haishu Tan et al. Multi-focus Image Fusion Based on Nonsubsampled Contourlet Transform and Residual Information Removal [J].
+Signal processing，2021, 184, 108062.

 Usage of this code is free for research purposes only.